deltachat/sql/

 /// Sets `query_only` pragma to the provided value

-/// to prevent accidentaly misuse of connection
+/// to prevent accidental misuse of connection

 /// for writing when reading is intended.